Miami Fraud Defense Attorneys

 At Hager & Schwartz, P.A., our Miami fraud defense lawyers have effectively handled numerous types of fraud cases and understand their complexity.
 That is why, when you turn to us, we will take the time to get to learn about your specific situation and build a solid defense strategy.
 We will review every document, report, record, and piece of evidence the prosecutor has to identify weaknesses in their case and strengthen your arguments.
 We are ready to take on even the toughest opponents and matters.

 Common Types of Fraud Cases We Handle

-Our Miami fraud crimes attorneys can represent you in state and federal matters including but not limited to those involving:
+Our Miami fraud defense lawyers can represent you in state and federal matters including but not limited to those involving:

 - Accounting fraud: A person may be accused of this offense if they tamper with financial records to hide the fact that they are taking money from a company.